oracle/graal/docs/ARCHITECTURE.md

 ## Solution description

-Sulong is a system to run C, Fortran, and other native languages on the JVM.
+Sulong is an LLVM bitcode interpreter that allows you to run C, Fortran, and other native languages on the Graal VM.
-Sulong uses LLVM frontends to compile languages to LLVM IR.
+Use LLVM frontends to compile languages to LLVM bitcode.
-It then executes this IR with a new Truffle LLVM IR interpreter.
+Sulong execute LLVM bitcode using a Truffle language implementation.
 Sulong uses the Graal compiler to compile frequently executed functions to machine code.